 example% rm -rf junk

-If a directory a in the current directory is empty, except that it contains a directory b, and a/b is empty except that it contains a directory c, the following command will remove all three directories:
+If a directory a in the current directory is empty, except that it contains a directory b, and a/b is empty except that it contains a directory c, the following command removes all three directories:

 example% rmdir -p a/b/c